 Are there other coverage options besides COBRA Continuation Coverage?
 Yes.
 Instead of enrolling in COBRA continuation coverage, there may be other coverage options for you and your family through the Health Insurance Marketplace, Medicare, Medicaid, Children's Health Insurance Program (CHIP), or other group health plan coverage options (such as a spouse's plan) through what is called a "special enrollment period."
 Some of these options may cost less than COBRA continuation coverage.
-You can learn more about many of these options at www. healthcare.gov.
+You can learn more about many of these options at www.

+healthcare.gov.

 Can I enroll in Medicare instead of COBRA continuation coverage after my group health plan coverage ends?
-In general, if you don't enroll in Medicare Part A or B when you are first eligible because you are still employed, after the Medicare initial enrollment period, you have an 8-month special enrollment period to sign up for Medicare Part A or B, beginning on the earlier of instead, you may have to pay a Part B late enrollment penalty and you may have a gap in coverage if you decide you want Part B later.
-If you elect COBRA continuation coverage and later enroll in Medicare Part A or B before the COBRA continuation coverage ends, the Plan may terminate your continuation coverage.
-However, if Medicare Part A or B is effective on or before the date of the COBRA election, COBRA coverage may not be discontinued on account of Medicare entitlement, even if you enroll in the other part of Medicare after the date of the election of COBRA coverage.
+In general, if you don't enroll in Medicare Part A or B when you are first eligible because you are still employed, after the Medicare initial enrollment period, you have an 8-month special enrollment period to sign up for Medicare Part A or B, beginning on the earlier of

-- · The month after your employment ends; or - The month after group health plan coverage based on current employment ends.
+- The month after your employment ends; or - The month after group health plan coverage based on current employment ends.